yangjyyhs/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
 This section focuses on the Logistic Regression model used to predict which customers are most likely to churn.

-For a detailed analysis, please visit my Medium blog: [Insert link]
+The more detailed showcase is in [my Medium post](https://yangjyyhs.medium.com/customer-churn-analysis-unveiling-the-surprising-power-of-customer-retention-49a8fedb56a6)